idooo/python-auchenflower/README.md

 2) Install requirements

 (Auchenflower framework requires CherryPy, jinja2, libsass and pymongo (optional)), you can easly install all of these by using pip.
-Execute this in project directory:
+Execute this command in project directory:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~